April 04, 2022

 “GC are often seen as the voice of the stakeholder in the boardroom,” says Martin.
 “In order for a business to navigate this new reality, GC will need to educate the board on what society expects of a business beyond simply what is written in law.”

-Ensure that they are also aware of how expectations may change over time.
+Ensure that the board is aware of what society expects and how that changes over time.
 Boards must understand the strength of societal concern and level of stakeholder agreement about emerging issues as they develop.

 ESG is a dynamic collection of separate issues “owned” in silos by many different business functions.
 For example, diversity, equity and inclusion (DEI) may fall to HR, government affairs to legal, investor communications to the IR team and so on.

-Download now: How to Brief a Board to Build an ESG Program
+Download now: Board Briefing for Building an ESG Program

-To make it effective, it's imperative to clearly communicate an ESG program.
-At the moment, many investors and other stakeholders are not getting much of their ESG information from corporate disclosures, because they aren’t finding what they are looking for.
+An effective ESG program must be clearly communicated.
+At the moment, many investors and other stakeholders are not getting much of their ESG information from corporate disclosures because they aren’t finding what they are looking for.
 Your narrative must rise above the information found in the mix of proxy statements, ESG reports and investor relations websites to share what you’re doing, why, how it matters and the impact of your investments.

-“Taking concrete action on ESG matters is clearly the bedrock of a good ESG program,” says Martin.
+“Taking concrete action is clearly the bedrock of a good ESG program,” says Martin.
 “But failing to adequately communicate the steps a company is taking — to all stakeholders — will undermine the success of such a program and drive stakeholders to seek their information from other sources.”

-Take steps to understand what information your stakeholders want, and identify the best channels to reach them.
-As with any corporate disclosures, stakeholders must view a business’s ESG reporting as timely, reliable and trustworthy.
+Take steps to understand what information your stakeholders want and identify the best channels to reach them.
+Like any corporate disclosures, a business’s ESG reporting must be seen as timely, reliable and trustworthy.
 Build processes to validate the rigor and quality of ESG metrics and how they are disclosed to stakeholders.

-Ultimately, GC has a critical role to play in how corporate purpose is defined in the boardroom and in ensuring all stakeholders interests are heard.
-Only then can you set a strategy that’s well informed and sustainable across the organization.
+Ultimately, the GC has a critical role to play in how corporate purpose is defined in the boardroom and in ensuring all stakeholders’ interests are heard.
+The prize for acting now?
+Stronger engagement of ESG-oriented customers, investors and talent, and a more resilient, sustainable company.